Protecting You and Your Child's Best Interests in Monroe County & Rochester, NY

 When the court makes a determination after a hearing/ trial, the goal is to protect each parent’s right to be a parent, while emphasizing the child’s best interests.
 After a trial, most often neither parent has the schedule or terms they wanted in their final custody order.
 Therefore, a well-crafted custody and visitation plan can be in everyone’s best interests even if it means both sides must give a little to get one completed.
 Our attorneys use years of experience to see all the terms and nuances of a workable agreement are negotiated so you can have a plan which works in your children’s best interests.

 Take Emotion Out of the Equation

-My over 20 years of experience allow me to see the long-term implications of my clients’ cases.
+Our over 25 years of experience allow us to see the long-term implications of our clients’ cases.

-If the other party, however, is being unreasonable, I will not hesitate to take your family law case to court.
+If the other party, however, is being unreasonable, we will not hesitate to take your family law case to court.

 Do You Really Need A Lawyer For Child Custody In New York?

 Filing for custody might become a bit more complicated without a lawyer is when one parent wants to file for either sole physical or legal custody.